Unlock the Secrets of Suede Care: A Comprehensive Guide

 Post-cleaning, it's time to give your shoes the armor they need against the elements:

-- Suede Protector Spray: Once your shoes are clean and dry, apply a suede protector spray.
+• Suede Protector Spray: Once your shoes are clean and dry, apply a suede protector or water-repellent spray.
 This creates a barrier against future stains and moisture damage.

-- Sole Guard: Don't forget those vulnerable soles!
-Sole Guard's invisible protectors shield the bottom of your suede footwear from damage, extending their lifespan and keeping them looking their best.
+• Sole Guard: Don't forget those vulnerable soles!
+Sole Guard's invisible protectors shield the bottom of your suede footwear from damage, extending their lifespan and keeping it looking their best.

 Storing Your Suede Shoes